leynos/nixie/README.md

 output for each file starts and ends.
 Each Mermaid diagram is also bracketed with its line numbers and schema name.
 The start marker’s line number is the first content line inside the fenced block; the end marker’s line number is the closing fence line.

+Schema detection:

-The schema is derived from the first non-blank, non-comment line inside the diagram.
+- The schema is the first token on the first non-blank, non-comment line inside the fenced block.
 Lines starting with `%%` are treated as comments.
-Schema names are echoed verbatim and are case-sensitive.
-If that line contains no alphabetic token, the schema is reported as `UNKNOWN_SCHEMA` (rendered as `<unknown>`):
+- If no such token exists, the schema is reported as `UNKNOWN_SCHEMA` (rendered as `<unknown>`).
+- Schema names are echoed verbatim and are case-sensitive.

+Example:

 ```text
 ==> path/to/file.md